qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Options
 -------

-The `Options` tab has settings only in case of histogram.
+The :guilabel:`Options` tab has settings only in case of histogram.
 You can choose whether the bar orientation should be 'Up', 'Down', 'Right' and 'Left'.

 ..
 ToDo: explain the behaviour of this option